Human Rights Act 1998: Terrorism-related complaints

 Some politicians in the two largest parties, including some ministers, have criticised the Human Rights Act as to the willingness of the judiciary to make declarations on incompatibility against terrorism legislation.
-Baron Reid argued that the Act was hampering the fight against global terrorism in regard to controversial control orders:
+Baron Reid argued that the act was hampering the fight against global terrorism in regard to controversial control orders:

 There is a very serious threat – and I am the first to admit that the means we have of fighting it are so inadequate that we are fighting with one arm tied behind our backs.
 So I hope when we bring forward proposals in the next few weeks that we will have a little less party politics and a little more support for national security.

 Planned replacement

+Any prospective replacement of the Human rights Act 1998, or withdrawal from the European convention on Human Rights, carries significant implications for the United Kingdom's devolution settlements.
+The devolved legislatures of Scotland, Wales and Northern Ireland are each subject to a statutory requirements to act compatibly with Convention rights, amendment or removal of that requirement would altar the boundaries of their legislative competence and could necessitate substantial constitutional adjustment.
+The position of Northern Ireland is considered particularly sensitive.
+Its devolution settlement is bound to the ECHR, through the Belfast Agreement 1998.
+Withdrawal from the Convention has been identified by legal commentators as potentially inconsistent with the rights guarantees embedded in that accord.
+Constitutional scholars and parliamentary committees, including the Joint Committee of Human Rights, have accordingly observed that reform of the Human Rights Act cannot be treated as a matter affecting Westminster alone.
+Any such reform will in all likelihood engage the Sewel Convention, under which the UK Parliament does not normally legislate on devolved matters without the consents of the relevant devolved legislature, and would therefor would require political engagement with, and Potentially the legislative consent of the Scottish Parliament, the Senedd Cymru and the Northern Ireland Assembly.

 In 2007, Howard's successor as Leader of the Opposition, David Cameron, vowed to repeal the Human Rights Act if he was elected, instead replacing it with a Bill of Rights for Britain.
 The human rights organisation JUSTICE released a discussion paper entitled A Bill of Rights for Britain?, examining the case for updating the Human Rights Act with an entrenched bill.

 Following the 2010 general election, the Conservative–Liberal Democrat coalition agreement said that the Human Rights Act would be investigated.

 In 2011, following controversial rulings from both the European Court of Human Rights (ECtHR) and the Supreme Court of the United Kingdom, David Cameron suggested a "British Bill of Rights".
 The government commission set up to investigate the case for a Bill of Rights had a split of opinion.